 Terence Crawford an overwhelming favorite, but still worth watching

-It should be an exciting fight to watch, even though two-time Fighter of the Year Crawford is an overwhelming favorite to win over Horn.
-With every challenge and every fight, Crawford puts more of his skills on display.
+It should be an exciting fight to watch, even though two-time Fighter of the Year Crawford is an overwhelming favorite to defeat Horn.
+With every challenge and every fight, Crawford puts more skill on display.
 He has become equally comfortable fighting either from his natural orthodox stance or the southpaw stance.
 This makes it more difficult for opponents to prepare for him or know what to anticipate.
 He is composed, surgical in his precision, and patient.
 His confidence is built on his preparation.
 When he is ready to unleash his offense, he is fast and accurate.

 Horn doesn’t intend to simply pick up a paycheck in Las Vegas.
-He’s been the toast of Australia after his defeat of Pacquiao.
-Say whatever you like about it, the one asset Horn demonstrated was determination.
+He’s been the toast of the nation after his defeat of Pacquiao.
+Say whatever you like about it, Horn demonstrated impressive determination.
 He was nearly knocked out in the ninth round, and referee Mark Nelson told Horn he needed to show him something in the tenth or he’d stop the fight.
 Horn rallied, and after the fight Pacquiao admitted he didn’t expect his toughness.

-Horn was badly cut in the fight by southpaw Pacquiao.
-Crawford fights from both his natural orthodox stance and an equally strong southpaw stance in fights, and cuts from head cuts or punches could come into play again for Horn.
+Horn was badly cut by southpaw Pacquiao.
+Crawford fights from both his natural orthodox stance and an equally strong southpaw stance in fights, and cuts from head butts or punches could come into play again for Horn.
 It’s one thing to prevail against a fading champion.
 It’s another to look into the eye of one of the baddest, most calculating fighters on the planet.

 Crawford made weight at 146.5 pounds.
 Horn didn’t make weight on the first try, but squeaked out 147 pounds on the second try.
 Horn made news this week complaining about the heat in his Las Vegas gym.
 It is his first fight outside Australia.
 Handling the bright lights of Sin City might be nearly as tough as facing Crawford for Horn.